 - A candidate is advised to take the Analysis of Risk course if he has little experience in limited experience or training in statistics and finance.
 The Financing of Risk course should be attempted only after the course of Analysis as there are applications of the principles taught in Analysis that are needed to understand and apply in the Financing of Risk concepts.

 The CRM classroom tutorials for each course, online as well as physical, costs $430.
 The registration fee includes a notebook for the classroom participants and an e-notebook for the online participants.

 The Exam result notifications are posted on MyPage in My Document within 4 to 6 weeks following the course.

 The scholarship is available for professionals who apply for the CRM course.
 The eligibility criteria for it are:

 - First-time participant of the CRM designation program

 - A full-time employee in the insurance or risk management industry

-- For an applicant of scholarship of the CRM program it is recommended that the individual has a minimum of two years’ industry experience
+- For an application of a scholarship of the CRM program, it is recommended that the individual has a minimum of two years’ industry experience

-- A candidate should take any of the applicable examination – a passing grade is not required
+- A candidate should take any of the applicable examinations – a passing grade is not required

 - The candidate should demonstrate a commitment to continuing professional education